Best Clinic UK - Aesthetics Awards 2024

 What happens to your breasts when you remove implants?

 When breast implants are removed and not replaced, the skin and tissue should retract to how they were before your initial breast implant surgery, meaning that in all likelihood no additional procedure will be required to restore your previous look.
-However sometimes breasts can appear saggy, droopy or misshapen after breast implant removal.
+However sometimes breasts can appear saggy, droopy or misshapen after Breast Implant Removal.
 If this is the case, then you may want to consider a breast lift (mastopexy), which can be performed at the same time as implant removal.

 Can you have breast implants removed and replaced at the same time?